 There’s always a rather technical question during the interview, and most hiring managers tend to ask about motivation.

 This is another chance to show that you’re passionate about HR.
-You get to explain how you would be managing employees.
+You get to explain how you will managing employees.
 At this point, you need to showcase your HR knowledge and also your personal beliefs on the ideal way of employee management.

 It’s important to know that there are no templates for motivating employees, it’s always a process, and that process is different for each HR professional.